lpn-plant/lpntpm-docs/docs/tpm-spi-dev.md

 Currently, there are 3 registers (mininum required to send command and receive response):

-- TPM_REG_CMD - register used for sending command, there is no FIFO, entire command is executed immediatelly after transfer is complete
+- TPM_REG_CMD - register used for sending command, there is no  TPM FIFO, entire command is executed immediatelly after transfer is complete
 - TPM_REG_STATUS - status register, currently contains only response size
 - TPM_REG_RESP - response, there is no FIFO so response must be read during a